 The next application period begins on December 1, 2018.
 Please check back to apply.

 The WJA-Gabriel Love Foundation Student Scholarship in partnership with Gabriel & Co. is a $5,000 scholarship awarded to a deserving female student enrolled in design or non-design courses through a jewelry or metalsmithing program at an accredited college, university, or training school (between August 1, 2018 and July 31, 2019).
-This scholarship has been established to help provide funding for students to achieve professional growth within the fine jewelry industry and in their communities at large.
+This scholarship has been established to help provide funding for students to achieve professional growth within the jewelry industry and in their communities at large.
 Consideration will be given to students who are able to clearly articulate a desire to participate in charitable efforts in the future or how they will use their career in jewelry to improve communities.

 Applications for this scholarship are open to members and non-members of the Women's Jewelry Association.
-Applicants must complete the online application, which includes an essay, three images, and proof of enrollment.
+Applicants must complete the online application, which includes an essay and proof of enrollment.

 APPLICATION PERIOD: March 7 - April 27